 But it’s the endless talk that really sinks Risen.
 We get people talking about what to do with the resurrected townsfolk.
 People talking to them trying to communicate with them.
 Lauren’s estranged father (Ken Welsh) reemerging apparently just to say hello.

 Then uses his telepathic powers to make one of the scientists unzip their hazmat suit before using them on the soldiers to make them kill each other.
-He also creates a shield to block a drone and missile attack.
+He also creates a shield to block drone and missile attacks.

-This might have been acceptable at the thirty or even forty five minute mark.
-But it takes seventy five of Risen’s hundred and ten minutes to get to this point and for something to actually happen.
-At which point the film goes off on seemingly another tangent about Lauren’s childhood traumas.
+This might have been acceptable at the thirty or even forty-five-minute mark.
+But it takes seventy-five of Risen’s hundred and ten minutes to get to this point and for something to actually happen.
+At this point the film goes off on seemingly another tangent about Lauren’s childhood traumas.

 Risen is available On-Demand by Vertical Entertainment.
 You can check their website for more information.